ItalyStrap/theme-json-generator/README.md

 * Regular validation of your JSON files is essential for maintaining theme quality and compatibility.
 Incorporate the `validate` command into your regular development workflow to catch and correct issues promptly.
 * Utilize the `--force` option if you suspect schema updates or when you wish to ensure validation against the latest schema standards.

-#### Let's start
+### Getting Started with Basic Configuration

-This is a basic example of the schema of a Global Style JSON file:
+Diving into the world of theme development with our tool begins with understanding the basic structure of a Global Style JSON file.
+Here's a simple example to illustrate the schema you'll be working with:

 ```json
 {